PRS for Music: Enforcement

-In March 2009, the on line video-sharing site YouTube removed all premium music videos for UK users, even those supplied by record labels, due to a failure to find "mutually acceptable terms for a new licence" with PRS for Music.
+In March 2009, the online video-sharing site YouTube removed all premium music videos for UK users, even those supplied by record labels, due to a failure to find "mutually acceptable terms for a new licence" with PRS for Music.
 As a consequence, PRS for Music established the Fair Play for Creators campaign in order to provide a forum where musicians could "publicly demonstrate their concern over the way their work is treated by online businesses".
 David Arnold, Jazzie B, Billy Bragg, Guy Chambers, Robin Gibb, Pete Waterman, Mike Chapman, Wayne Hector, Pam Sheyne and Debbie Wiseman sent a letter to The Times newspaper in support of the campaign launched by PRS for Music.
 A rights deal was settled in September 2009 between PRS for Music and Google that allowed YouTube users in UK to view music videos.

 Wiltshire Constabulary refused to pay PRS for Music for a £32,000 licence fee in April 2009.
 Instead the force told all officer and civilian staff that music could no longer be played in their workplaces but that ban excluded patrol cars.
 A total of 38 of 49 UK police forces currently hold PRS for Music licences.

 In May 2009, the British Chambers of Commerce published a survey of business attitudes to PRS for Music.
 Just 6% of companies rated their experience as good or excellent.
 In contrast, over half said their experience had been poor or very poor.
 Businesses were also asked to submit comments about their experiences.
 Many of these replies referred to the PRS for Music's behaviour as "aggressive" and "threatening".

 In October 2009, PRS for Music apologised to a 56-year-old shelf-stacker at a village in Clackmannanshire for pursuing her for singing to herself while stacking shelves.
 PRS for Music initially told her that she would be prosecuted and fined thousands of pounds if she continued to sing without a "live performance" licence.
 However PRS for Music subsequently acknowledged its mistake.

 In October 2010, it was reported that Sussex Police, in a money-saving move, were not intending to renew their PRS for Music licence, meaning that police officers would no longer be able to listen to the radio in their squad cars or other work places.